-An estimated 2.3 – 3.5 million Americans experience homelessness each year, and on any given night more than 7,000 people are homeless in Boston.
-Homeless people experience a disproportionate burden of medical and mental illness, contributing to higher rates of death than those who are housed.
-Founded in 1985, Boston Health Care for the Homeless Program (BHCHP) has sought to address these disparities.
-For 25 years, BHCHP’s mission has remained the same: to provide or assure access to the highest quality health care for all homeless men, women, and children in the greater Boston area.
+For 25 years, the mission of the Boston Health Care for the Homeless Program (BHCHP) has remained the same: to provide or assure access to the highest quality health care for all homeless men, women, and children in the greater Boston area.
 BHCHP currently serves more than 11,000 individuals annually in over 90,000 outpatient medical, oral health, and behavioral health encounters through an elaborate network of hospital- and shelter-based clinics, outreach services, and a 102-bed medical respite program.

 The MGH Global Primary Care Program and Boston Health Care for the Homeless Program are actively developing a joint service initiative to foster the development of future leaders in primary care delivery for vulnerable populations.
 Opportunities emerging out of this collaboration will include clinical, educational, evaluative, and research activities, all geared toward providing residents and other learners with the chance to experience and critically examine a novel and nationally-renowned model of health care delivery.

 For more information about the Center for Global Health, please see www.mghcgh.org.